-Benchmark Indian indices have lost heavy ground in the last 1 year, eroding nearly 22 per cent from the highs of March 2015.
-In fact, the markets have gone nowhere in the last 21 months that the Narendra Modi government has been in charge, after a euphoric run in 2014.
+Benchmark Indian indices gained good ground this year.
+In fact, the markets have gone nowhere in the last 36 months that the Narendra Modi government has been in charge, after a euphoric run in 2014.

 Here are 6 stocks that you can buy and hold, if you have the patience to hold for at least 3-5 years.